TIMOTHY

 “Methodology

-for the VoicesDMV Survey” - Voices of the
+for the VoicesDMV Survey” - Voices of the Community: DC, Maryland,

-community engagement initiative from the Greater Washington Community
+Virginia (VoicesDMV), is a community engagement initiative from the Greater

-Foundation, in partnership with the Urban Institute, designed to lift up
+Washington Community Foundation, in partnership with the Urban Institute,

-residents’ stories and perceptions of the quality of life in the Greater
+perceptions of the quality of life in the Greater Washington region.
+More than

-Washington region.
-More than 3,000 respondents in Prince George’s County,
+3,000 respondents in Prince George’s County, Northern Virginia,

 “Policy